Working with Kaldi's Matrices¶

 |

-This creates a Numpy array object g
+This creates a Numpy array object g from f.
+No memory is copied here.

-shares the underlying memory with f
+g shares the underlying memory with f.

 10 | g[1] = 20